 You can override important form-related settings for each organization individually.

 The data retention policies you can configure are the maximum age of form submissions in general as well as delivered (including undeliverable) and saved (including abandoned) submission data.
 If you would like the global settings to apply for this organization, select "Use system default".

 Finally, for additional security you can set a rollover interval for the security key for the organization.
-The security key is used by TM to encrypt submission-related data.
+The security key is used by Manager to encrypt submission-related data.
 All encrypted data is associated with its security key, so data encrypted before a security key change will still be accessible.
 If you choose a value other than "Never", a new security key will be automatically generated by a background job when required.

 Manager has two modes of data retention policy, strict and relaxed, that determines the length of time transactional data is retained.
 The selected policy can be customized at the environment organization, or form levels.

 It's recommended to use the strict policy mode, which enforces less transactional, historical and log data retention as opposed to the relaxed policy mode.

 Manager uses various scheduled jobs that automatically purge transactions that have reached their maximum age.